Back to School

 In many parts of the Northwest, classes have begun in public and private schools, with more to start between now and immediately after the Labor Day holiday.
 For drivers – including those who are stressed to avoid any “tardies” for their kids – it’s time to refocus and be on the lookout for kids of all ages who are walking or biking to and from school, getting on and off school buses and crossing streets and intersections.

-The National Highway Traffic Administration (NHTSA) reports that 7,388 pedestrians were killed in traffic crashes in 2021, a 13 percent increase from 2020.
-NHTSA also reports that 15 percent of children killed in traffic crashes in 2021 were pedestrians.
+The National Highway Traffic Administration (NHTSA) reports that 73,522 pedestrians were killed in traffic crashes in 2022, a slight increase from 2020.
+NHTSA also reports that 17 percent of children age 14 and younger killed in traffic crashes in 2022 were pedestrians.

-As a driver – whether you’re on your way to work, school with the kids or running errands – it’s critical to remember that kids can be distracted or inattentive when walking or riding bikes to and from school, so it’s up to you as the driver to be extra-focused, cautious and calm behind the wheel.
-Slowing down in school zones and neighborhoods, knowing the rules about stopped school buses, and paying close attention may cost you a few seconds on your trip, but it could literally prevent a life-changing tragedy.
+As a driver, it’s critical to remember that kids can be distracted or inattentive when walking or riding bikes to and from school, so it’s up to you to be alert, extra-focused, cautious and calm behind the wheel.
+Slowing down in school zones and neighborhoods, knowing the rules about stopped school buses, and paying close attention may cost you a few seconds on your trip, but it could prevent a life-changing tragedy.

 Liability Insurance Coverage